 - Continue to stir until the sauce begins to thicken.

 - You will usually reach the right thickness a few minutes after the sauce has reached boiling point.

 - When it has reached the desired thickness remove from the heat (bear in mind that it will continue to thicken as it cools).

-- Stir in the mustard, salt, black pepper and nutritional yeast.
+- Stir in the mustard, nutritional yeast, salt and ground black pepper.

 - Taste test and see how you like it.
 If you want to intensify the flavors, add in the onion powder and garlic powder and stir in.
 Depending on what you want to use the cheese sauce for, you may prefer it plain or you may want to intensify the flavors with the onion and garlic powders.

 - Serve with pasta or use as a sauce in a vegan lasagna.
 Add some grated vegan cheese to the sauce as well if you like.

 *You can use different non-dairy milks with slightly different flavor results.

 *Adapted from my basic vegan white sauce recipe.

 *This recipe has recently been updated with new photos added.